ProfessorManhattan/packer-archlinux-desktop/README.md

 ## Creating Your Own Box

-You can quickly use this project to create your own minimal variables.description box by:
+You can quickly use this project to create your own minimal ArchLinux Desktop 2022.04.05 box by:

-1. Creating a box on VagrantUp titled variables.box_basename (Note: The VagrantUp box name should match the `"box_basename"` in the `template.json` file.)
+1. Creating a box on VagrantUp titled Archlinux-Desktop (Note: The VagrantUp box name should match the `"box_basename"` in the `template.json` file.)
 2. Changing the `"vagrantup_user"` variable in `template.json` to your VagrantUp username
 3. Acquiring a VagrantUp API token from the settings page
 4. Running the following code